QipengGuo/TheanoWrapper/README.md

 # TheanoWrapper
-Try to make some useful wrappers of theano for RNN
+Try to make some useful wrappers of theano

-# Need theano git version, not 0.7.0 release

-#How to use
+#How to use, some scripts are out of date
 ```python

 #these package are necessary in common